scripting/a8c-FeedLand-Support/docs/readme.md

 * I designed this flow guessing this is fairly close to the way A8C manages its docs.

-* I edit the whole site in a single outline in Electric Drummer using a tool called Glorp.
+* I edit the whole site in a <a href="https://github.com/scripting/a8c-FeedLand-Support/blob/main/docs/source.opml">single outline</a> in an ancient piece of software known as UserLand Frontier.

-* The outline will be stored in the repo too.